Limit cycles turn active matter into robots: Materials and Methods

 In Fig.~\ref{Fig3}, we measure the local displacement field $u_i$ of each node.
-The colormap overlaying the reconstruction in Panels A and C shows $u_y$ averaged over each hexagon.
+The colormap overlaying the reconstruction in Panels a and c shows $u_y$ averaged over each hexagon.
 The space-time heat maps show the average value of $u_y$ along averaged along vertical slices.
-For Panels B and D, we compute the strain tensor $u_{ij} =\frac12 ( \partial_i u_j + \partial_j u_i)$ from the displacement field and average over all space.
-The wave localization in panel G is defined as $\langle x u_y(\vb x,t) \rangle_{\vb x,t} /\langle u_y (\vb x, t) \rangle_{\vb x, t} $ where the averages are over space and time.
-In these experiments, the value of the passive bond stiffness is taken to be $\kappa = 9$~mN~m/rad.
-The value of $\kappa$ differs from that in the experiments of Fig.~\ref{Fig2} since the honeycomb lattice and the twelve sided projectile require different geometries for the plastic band that provides the passive stiffness.
+For Panel d, we compute the strain tensor $u_{ij} =\frac12 ( \partial_i u_j + \partial_j u_i)$ from the displacement field and average over all space.
+Shear 1 is defined as $S_1=(u_{xy}+u_{yx})/2$ and Shear 2 is defined as $S_2=(u_{yy}-u_{xx})/2$.